quynquyn/lessons/_lessons/class2pt/lesson05.md

 - **What does your mother do for a living?** *O que sua mãe faz para ganhar a vida?*
 - **What do you do for a living?**. *Qual é a sua profissão?*

-### 3. I have three older brothers and two sisters
+### 3. I have three older brothers and two sisters.

-Eu tenho três irmãos mais velhos e duas irmãs
+Eu tenho três irmãos mais velhos e duas irmãs.

-- **I have an older brother and 2 younger sisters** *Eu tenho um irmão mais velho e duas irmãs mais novas*
+- **I have an older brother and 2 younger sisters.** *Eu tenho um irmão mais velho e duas irmãs mais novas.*
-- **I have an older sister, 2 older brothers and a younger sister** *Eu tenho uma irmã mais velha, 2 irmãos mais velhos e uma irmã mais nova*
+- **I have an older sister, 2 older brothers and a younger sister.** *Eu tenho uma irmã mais velha, 2 irmãos mais velhos e uma irmã mais nova.*
-- **I am an only child** *Eu sou filho único*
+- **I am an only child.** *Eu sou filho único.*

 ### 4. What is your mother like?